 It was a good thing all of the handmaidens had spent so much time training in swampland.
 Yané didn’t think they were even at the official boundaries of the Small Swamp, and already the ground was more liquid than solid.
-This naturally hindered their progress somewhat, but Yané had other concerns on her mind now.
+Naturally, it hindered their progress somewhat, but Yané had other concerns on her mind now.

-She had hoped to find traces of anyone or anything that had converged on the swamp, but the swamp was wide enough around that it didn’t happen.
-Nor did her ears pick up anything other than the normal sounds of the swamp, and the sound of Trade Federation ships patrolling overhead.
-At least those weren’t a worry for the moment.
-There was no way they could be spotted through the thick foliage.
-As for Saché and Ardré, and Coté and Ené, well, in all likelihood they would likewise keep themselves covered.
+She had hoped to find traces of anyone or anything that had converged on the swamp, but despite the name, it was wide enough around that this didn’t happen.
+Nor did her ears pick up anything other than the normal environmental sounds, and the very faint whir of Trade Federation ships patrolling overhead.
+At least there was no way they could be spotted through the thick foliage.

 She hated them being separated like this.
 Briné too.
 Where was Briné, anyway?
 Was she even alive?
 Yané didn’t want to think about that idea.
 Well, there was no need to.
 Yet.

-Two seconds and Yané had the speeder’s pilots out, causing the vehicle to careen wildly, until Losté jumped up on it and had taken the wheel.
+Two seconds and Yané had the speeder’s pilots out, causing the vehicle to careen wildly, until Losté jumped up on it and grabbed the wheel.
 Several seconds more and she had brought it to a halt.

-Then there was a sound of beeping, and Losté hastily let go and backed off the speeder, waving her arms and yelling, “Back!
+Then there was a sound of beeping, and Losté hastily let go and leapt away, waving her arms and yelling, “Back!
 Back!
 EVERYBODY BACK!!”

-The speeder exploded, throwing Losté through the air, until she crashed into Lané and Moré, then Lané crashed into Vatié, then Vatié crashed into Yané and they all fell to the ground as Yané hit on the nature of the explosion.
+The speeder exploded, when she was at least far away enough to avoid injury, but the impact threw Losté through the air.
+She crashed into Lané and Moré, then Lané crashed into Vatié, then Vatié crashed into Yané, and they all hit the ground as Yané hit on the nature of the explosion.
 “It’s a trap.
 The swamp’s a trap.”

 She saw their eyes travel over each other’s bodies to her.
 But before Yané could think of what to say next, there was the unmistakable sound of countless battle droid feet treading the ground all too near to them, and from all around, the sounds of blasters being readied, then a mechanical voice saying, “Get up.”